MinuMThomas/Hangman-game/README.md

 ## Acknowledgements

-- Thanks to my mentor, for the guidence throught the project.
+- Thanks to my mentor, for the guidence throughout the project.
 - Thanks to Cohort Facilitators